 The United States Supreme Court's decision in United States v.
 Windsor, 133 S. Ct.
-2675 (2013), was a real "game changer."
-That decision overruled the Defense of Marriage Act, requiring same-sex marriages to be recognized under federal law.
+2675 (2013) overruled the Defense of Marriage Act, requiring same-sex marriages to be recognized under federal law.
 Following its lead, an increasing number of states began recognizing same sex marriages as valid.
-In addition, for federal tax purposes, in Revenue Ruling 2013-17, the IRS ruled it would follow the "place of celebration" rule, if a couple moved to a state that did not recognize same sex marriages.
+In addition, for federal tax purposes, in Revenue Ruling 2013-17, the IRS ruled it would follow the "place of celebration" rule if a couple moved to a state that did not recognize same sex marriages.
 Two years later, the Supreme Court announced its decision in Obergefell v.
 Hodges, 135 S. Ct.
-2584 (2015), holding that the Fourteenth Amendment requires the states to license same-sex marriages and to recognize same-sex marriages lawfully performed and licensed in another state.
+2584 (2015), holding that the Fourteenth

+Amendment requires the states to license same-sex marriages and to recognize same-sex marriages lawfully performed and licensed in another state.